FACTBOX-How governments are trying to ease impact of inflation | Headlines

 Here's how governments are trying to help hard-hit consumers and companies: AMERICAS:

-* The U.S. government in November announced $4.5 billion in measures to lower home energy bills.
-The administration also unveiled the $430 billion Inflation Reduction Act in August. * Mexico will raise the minimum wage by 20% next year after an agreement was reached between employers, labour representatives and the government.
+* The U.S. government in November announced measures to lower home energy bills.
+The administration unveiled the $430 billion Inflation Reduction Act in August. * Mexico will raise the minimum wage by 20% next year.

-* Canada in November laid out billions in spending to support low earners and offer students debt relief.
+* Canada is supporting low earners and offered students debt relief.
 EUROPE:

-* European Union energy ministers will try on Dec.
-19 to reach a final agreement on a bloc-wide gas price cap. * Germany's lower house of parliament passed legislation worth an estimated 100 billion euros ($106 billion) to cap power and gas bills for households and industry from January.
+* European Union countries' energy ministers are trying to reach a final agreement on a bloc-wide gas price cap. * Germany's lower house of parliament passed legislation worth an estimated 100 billion euros ($106.02 billion) to cap power and gas bills for households and industry from January.
 The government has agreed to nationalise gas importers Uniper and Sefe.

+* Hungary's government and private-sector employers have agreed on a 16% minimum wage increase for next year. * Romania will hike state pensions by 12.5% from January.

-* Slovakia's parliament approved a special 90% tax on some electricity revenue to cover government aid to people struggling with energy bills.
-The government will spend 6 billion euros to cap energy prices for households next year. * Spain's cabinet in November approved mortgage relief for more than one million vulnerable households, and help for middle-class families.
+* Slovakia will cap energy prices for households next year. * Spain's Cabinet has approved mortgage relief for more than 1 million vulnerable households.

-* Italy's government plans to spend some 21 billion euros next year to help households and firms with energy costs. * Britain unveiled a scaled-back version of an existing cap on energy bills and said it would raise pensions and welfare benefits in line with inflation.
+* Italy plans to spend some 21 billion euros next year on energy costs relief. * Britain unveiled a scaled-back version of an existing cap on energy bills and said it would raise pensions and welfare benefits in line with inflation.

 * France is fully nationalising energy group EDF.
 The government will cap household power and gas price rises at 15% next year and is helping struggling small and mid-sized firms. * Belarus banned consumer price rises from Oct.
 6.